civic-data-design-lab/covidnearyou/blog/content/posts/2020-06-07-finding-the-critical-mass-for-covid-regional-growth/index.md

 <iframe width="500" height="400" frameborder="0" scrolling="no" src="//plotly.com/~GriffinK/15.embed"></iframe>

-*Charts 2-7.
+*Charts 2-4.
 Rendered in R, ggplot2, and Plotly.
 Hover over points to see more information.*

+The error of the regression lines is what draws our attention.
 We can calculate the mean square error (MSE) of the *before* and *after* regression lines to the data.
 A low MSE means that the observations fit well around the regression line, indicating some uniformity.
 For the first few values of *X*, the MSE is lower on the *before* (left) side than on the *after* (right) side.
 For larger *X*, the opposite is true: the MSE of *after* is lower.

 What happens at the point where the MSE of the *after* side becomes less than that of the *before* side?
 This means that the near future from *X* deaths is finally more consistent than the near past.
 Let’s see where that point occurs:

 <iframe width="500" height="500" frameborder="0" scrolling="no" src="//plotly.com/~GriffinK/17.embed"></iframe>

-*Chart 8.
+*Chart 5.
 Degrees of freedom (top) and mean square error (bottom) for each value of* X*.*

-In the bottom half of this graphic, we see how the *before* MSE surpasses the *after* MSE just shy of *X* = 50 deaths.
-This implies that the growth in the COVID fatality rate truly becomes comparable between urban regions after the 50th death.
-Measuring from the 100th or 200th death enables even more accuracy, but a longer starting delay may needlessly discard weeks of data that could otherwise be informative.
+In the bottom panel of this graphic, we see how the *before* MSE curve surpasses the *after* MSE curve just shy of *X* = 50 deaths.
+This implies that the fatality curves have lost most of their early-stage variability around the time of the 50th death.
+After this point, they behave more consistently—not totally in lockstep, in fact far from it, but more consistently than at any point before.

-See how both MSE curves decrease sharply towards the right edge.
-This is an artificial improvement in accuracy—reflected in the low degrees of freedom in the top graph—owing to the rarity of MSAs reaching those high death counts to date.
+See how both MSE curves decrease sharply on the far right side of the graph.
+Here, error is unexpectedly low.
+This is an exogenous improvement in the regression's precision owing to the rarity of cities reaching those high COVID death counts to date.
+The decreasing availability of data is reflected in the downward trend of the curves in the top panel, showing degrees of freedom.
+If more U.S. urban regions were suffering COVID death counts that severe, we would see the *before* MSE curve trend further and further upwards.

-## In conclusion
+## What we can learn

-This analysis shows how the growth in COVID fatalities in U.S. urban regions reaches a consistent pace at some time around the 50th death.
-This is an important finding for comparisons between regions and future COVID time-series data visualizations.
+This analysis shows how the growth in COVID fatalities in U.S. urban regions reaches a "critical mass" and loses its early-stage variability at some time around the 50th death.
+Chart 5 implies that measuring from the 100th or 200th death could enable even more precision, but bear in mind the passage of time: a longer starting delay may needlessly discard weeks of data that could otherwise be informative.

+This is an important finding for comparative analysis and future COVID time-series data visualizations.
+Yet, we must caution against treating this

 Download our data tables for this article here. \[GitHub link]